nimakarimipour/WALAWiki/Getting-Started.md

 #### Prerequisites for WALA 1.3.5 and later

-WALA relies on Java 7 to run.
-In order to compile all the test code from source, Java 8 is required.
+WALA requires Java 8.
+WALA will run on Java 11, but does not yet handle bytecode features beyond Java 8.

 Parts of the WALA framework rely on Eclipse, and in general development using WALA is likely to be easiest from Eclipse.
 However, [compiling WALA using Gradle](https://github.com/wala/WALA/blob/master/README-Gradle.md) is also supported.
 You are encouraged to begin exploring WALA from within a fresh Eclipse 3.7 or 4.2 workspace.
 You can download Eclipse from <http://www.eclipse.org/downloads/>.
 WALA is packaged as a bunch of Eclipse plug-ins, so you will need a version of Eclipse that includes the Plugin Development Environment (PDE).
 To get PDE out of the box, you can download the "Eclipse for RCP and RAP Developers" version.
 Or, you can download any of the Eclipse variants for Java development and then install PDE from the Eclipse Marketplace, as described [here](http://stackoverflow.com/a/21058382/1126796).
 Also, if you'd like to use the support for integrating with [Eclipse JSDT](http://www.eclipse.org/webtools/jsdt/) (the `com.ibm.wala.ide.jsdt.*` projects), you'll need to install the JSDT plugin from the repository for your Eclipse release.